ACSPRI/limesurvey-cas/README.md

 This plugin works with limesurvey 2.0.5

 This plugin allows you to force CAS authentication to access the admin interface of Limesurvey.
-It also allows you to optionnally create users after the first authentication using LDAP.
+It also allows you to optionally create users after the first authentication using the authentication data passed by the server.

 ## How to install and configure limesurvey-cas